iotashan/TiTouchImageView/README.md

 ### getScrollPosition()

-Returns the current scroll position as point co-ordinates (x, y)
+Returns the current scroll position as point co-ordinates (x, y) as a float.